If you haven’t set up your developer environment, please do so before continuing with this section.

 Optionally, you can assign that account System Admin rights with the following command:

-mmctl user create --email user@example.com --username test1 --password mypassword --system_admin
+mmctl user create --email user@example.com --username test1 --password mypassword --system-admin

 Did you find what you were looking for?